Biography: Tonya Manning

-Gábor Hanák served as President of the International Actuarial Association (IAA) in 2019.
-In 2020, he serves as an Officer of the IAA as Immediate Past President, chair of the newly formed Strategic Planning Committee, member of the Executive Committee, and Chair of the Nominations Committee.
-He previously served as a member of the Actuarial Standards Committee (ASC) from 2011-2017, including several ASC task forces, and other IAA committees.
+Tonya Manning served as President of the International Actuarial Association in 2020.
+In 2021, she serves as an Officer of the IAA as Immediate Past President, chair of the Strategic Planning Committee, member of the Executive Committee, and Vice-Chair of the Nominations Committee.
+Tonya has served as a member of the Pensions and Employee Benefits Committee since 2016 and was vice-chair of the Scientific Committee from 2014-2018.

 Tonya is a native of North Carolina and graduated with a degree in mathematics from the University of North Carolina at Chapel Hill.

 She began her career in 1988 as an analyst with Booke & Company, which later was acquired by Aon, and in 2005 she took on the role of Aon’s US Retirement Chief Actuary.
 In 2010, she joined the US Department of Treasury as a policy actuary where she was involved in a number of activities related to employee pension plans, including participating in regulation projects, reviewing ruling requests, and providing technical support and public outreach.
 In 2015, she returned to consulting as the US Wealth Chief Actuary for Buck, and recently expanded her role to also serve as Buck’s US Wealth Practice leader.
 Tonya is also a lecturer for Columbia University’s Master’s Program in Actuarial Science, where she developed and continues to teach their Pension course.